 - Look for someone whose work you like and whom you believe you can work with.

-- Use local knowledge – recommendations from friends or contractors – or visit our list of architects and designers here, or visit our Design Guide website to find designers in your area.
+- Use local knowledge – recommendations from friends or contractors – or visit our Design Guide website to find designers in your area.

 - Make sure the designer you choose has professional indemnity insurance that provides cover in case of professional negligence.